Linda and Floyd Ruch celebrate 60 years

-Linda and Floyd Ruch will be celebrating their 60th Anniversary on Feb.
-25. They were married on this day in 1961 at Brookdale Presbyterian Church in St. Joseph.
+Linda and Floyd Ruch will celebrated their 60th Anniversary on Feb.
+25, 2021.
+They were married on this day in 1961 at Brookdale Presbyterian Church in St. Joseph.

-They also have six grandchildren: Lindsey Ruch, Evan Ruch, Megan Maldonado and Kevin Thomas; four step-granchildren: Jacob Madden, Annie Madden, Joseph Madden and Emily Madden; and one great-grandchild, Lucas Jones.
+They also have six grandchildren, Lindsey Ruch, Evan Ruch, Megan Maldonado, Kevin Thomas, Kalyn Ruch and Monica (Josh) Brossette; four step-grandchildren, Jacob Madden, Annie Madden, Joseph Madden and Emily Madden; and one great-grandchild, Lucas Jones.

 Floyd retired from St. Joseph Light and Power in May, 2001.
-Linda retired from Heartland Reginal Hospital In Oct., 2003.
+Linda retired from Heartland Regional Hospital in Oct., 2003.

 A celebration of Linda and Floyd’s anniversary will be at a later date.
 Cards may be sent to: Linda and Floyd Ruch, 117 South Ryans Way, St. Joseph MO 64506.